mvanzetti/neuralnetapp2012/README.md

 # neuralnetapp2012
-Vintage playing with Hopfield Networks
+Vintage playing with Hopfield Networks... wrapped with gradle